HuaTrung/Payment_App/development/system-description-document.md

 ## Sequence Diagrams

-### 1. Sequence diagram for change information user
+### 1. Sequence diagram for Change information user

 If user is not authenticated, user can change: